jasonkronemeyer/jasonkronemeyer.github.io/README.md

 ## 📘 My GitHub Journey

+> **Note on Content Philosophy:** This repository and my website represent a practice of **learning in public**.
+The content here is experimental and exploratory—documenting my curiosity, research notes, and evolving understanding rather than claiming definitive expertise.
+I believe in transparency in the learning process and invite feedback, questions, and collaboration.
+Nothing here is the final word; everything is subject to revision as my knowledge grows.

 From my first repository, [hello-world](https://github.com/jasonkronemeyer/hello-world), I have continuously explored new technologies and methods, building not just technical skills but also a deeper understanding of how technology can be leveraged for social good.
 My repositories reflect my evolving interests—from early scripting to advanced analytics and digital equity initiatives.

 ### Discovering Data Science